SumiHasan086/SumiHasan086/README.md

 # Hi  👋, I'm **Sumi Hasan**.
 ## Front-End-Developer

-I'm a professional Front-End-Developer who is passionately trying to gather the complete knowledge of Front-End Development.
-I am an expert on JavaScript frameworks: React.JS.
-I also have solid foundations in HTML5, CSS3, Bootstrap, jQuery, Tailwind, Javascript, React and Redux.
-I'm over sure that I am oriented ,stategic and hard working.
-Always I work with an end goal in mind and try to make an error free website.
+As a Front-End Developer with nearly one year of experience, I am passionate about gathering a complete understanding of Front-End  Development.
+HTML, CSS, JavaScript, jQuery, Bootstrap, React, Tailwind CSS, and Firebase are a few of the skills I am proficient in.
+My strengths include being oriented, strategic, and hard-working.
+My approach to solving any problem is very authentic.
+Always, I work with an end goal in mind and try to make sure my websites are error-free.

-Skills: HTML / CSS / Bootstrap / jQuery / Javascript / React / Tailwind CSS / Redux / Firebase
+Skills: HTML / CSS / Bootstrap / jQuery / Javascript / React / Tailwind CSS  / Firebase

 - 🔭 I’m currently working on doing something special.
 - 🌱 I’m currently learning Next JS.
 - 👯 I’m looking to collaborate on GitHub
-- 💬 Ask me about  HTML / CSS / Bootstrap / jQuery / Javascript / React / Tailwind CSS / Redux / Firebase
+- 💬 Ask me about  HTML / CSS / Bootstrap / jQuery / Javascript / React / Tailwind CSS / Firebase
 - ⚡ Fun fact: I think I'm a great fool.